Is there a topic you would like covered but do not see here? We are happy to take webinar suggestions. Email us at firstname.lastname@example.org.

 Tony Scalese, Edgewater Ranzal

-Did you miss Tony Scalese, Oracle ACE, author of The Definitive Guide to Oracle FDMEE, and Kscope16 Data Integration and Foundations top speaker of the year at Kscope16?
+Did you miss Tony Scalese, Oracle ACE, author of The Definitive Guide to Oracle FDMEE, and EPM Foundations and Data Integration Top Speaker at Kscope16?
 No worries; join him on this live webcast to learn why Oracle Financial Data Quality Management Enterprise Edition (FDMEE) and its greatly expanded capabilities are, more than ever, a viable alternative to legacy methods such as MaxL.
 You will learn how FDMEE can help streamline and add value to an Essbase solution as well as explore how the product has grown and continues to grow to be a vehicle for so much more than loading trial balance data to HFM.

 Thursday, October 27, 2016 12:00 PM - 1:00 PM EDT